rafaelassumpcao/fullstack-doc-test/README.md

 - 10-Q for Q1 compares to 10-K
 - all other 10-Qs compare to previous 10-Q

+Scrolling the document on one side should cause the other to scroll in sync
-Feel free to add any feature you think is useful.

-Feel free to use any technologies and libraries you want, and feel free to send questions to junior@canary-data.com!
+Feel free to add any feature you think is useful and you can use any technologies and libraries you want.
+If you have any questions please send it to junior@canary-data.com!

 Tests are optional but recommended.
 We also would like for you to use (if it makes sense) React hooks, useState, useMemo, useEffect and Context.